rerun-io/rerun-docs/docs/reference/viewer/overview.md

 The Blueprint view is where you see and edit the Blueprint for the whole viewer, i.e. what is shown in the viewer (and how it is shown).

 ### [Selection](reference/viewer/selection.md)
-The selection view let's you see details and edit configurations of the current [selection(s)](concepts/selections).
+The Selection view let's you see details and edit configurations of the current [selection(s)](concepts/selections).

 ### [Timeline](reference/viewer/timeline.md)
 The timeline panel gives you controls over what point in time you're looking at on which [timeline](concepts/timelines) for the rest of the viewer.